 {\bf Sommerfeld formula for electron.} Electron has spin $1/2$.
-In absence of the magnetic field spin and orbit spaces are orthogonal.
+In the absence of the magnetic field spin and orbital spaces are orthogonal.
 Thus one may expect that expression (\ref{epsilonCoul}) continues to hold also for electron after replacement $l+1/2\to |\vec{J}|+1/2=|\kappa|$, where $\kappa =-1,0,1...$ is integer number, since axial vectors of angular momentum and spin are summed up, $\vec{L}\to \vec{J}=\vec{L}+\vec{s}$.
-Then we have \be \epsilon^2_{n_r ,\kappa} =\frac{m^2}{1+\frac{Z^2 e^4}{ (n_r +\sqrt{\kappa^2 -(Ze^2)^2}\,\,)^2}}\,, \ee where $n_r=n -|\kappa|=0,1,...$ is a radial quantum number.
-Now falling to the center appears when the ground state level reaches the value $\epsilon =0$.
+Subsequently, we have \be \epsilon^2_{n_r ,\kappa} =\frac{m^2}{1+\frac{Z^2 e^4}{ (n_r +\sqrt{\kappa^2 -(Ze^2)^2}\,\,)^2}}\,, \ee where $n_r=n -|\kappa|=0,1,...$ is a radial quantum number.
+Now, falling to the center appears when the ground state level reaches the value $\epsilon =0$.
 It occurs for $Z=Z_{\rm cr} =1/e^2 =137$.
-For a field cutted at $R\neq 0$, e.g. for the case $V=-Ze^2/r$ for $r>R$ and $V=-Ze^2/R$ for $r<R$, the ground state level continues to decrease with increasing $Z$ and for $Z=Z_{\rm cr}(R)>Z_{\rm cr}$ it reaches $\epsilon =-m$.
-After that the sum $\epsilon_{\rm part}+\epsilon_{\rm a.part}$ reaches zero that corresponds to spontaneous production of the electron-positron pairs.
-Two electrons may occupy the ground-state level and two positrons with $-\epsilon >m$ go off to infinity,
+For a field cutted at $R\neq 0$, e.g., for the case $V=-Ze^2/r$ for $r>R$ and $V=-Ze^2/R$ for $r<R$, the ground state level continues to decrease with increasing $Z$ and for $Z=Z_{\rm cr}(R)>Z_{\rm cr}$ it reaches $\epsilon =-m$.
+After that, the sum $\epsilon_{\rm part}+\epsilon_{\rm a.part}$ reaches zero, corresponding to the spontaneous production of the electron-positron pairs.
+Two electrons occupy the ground-state level and two positrons with $-\epsilon >m$ move to infinity.

-Note that the same expression (\ref{epsilonCoule}) is derived from the exact solution of the Dirac equation in the Coulomb field, as we will see in Subsect. \ref{CoulombF}.
+Note that the same expression (\ref{epsilonCoule}) is derived from the exact solution of the Dirac equation in the Coulomb field, as we will see in Section \ref{CoulombF}.

-\section{Dirac equation for particle in static electric field, $A^\mu =(A^0,\vec{0})$}
+\section{Dirac Equation for Particle in Static Electric Field, \boldmath{$A^\mu =(A^0,\vec{0})$}}

-Now we are at the position to focus on the problem of our main interest in this paper, i.e., to describe behavior of electrons in a strong static electric field.
+We are now at the position to focus on the problem of our main interest in this paper, i.e., to describe the behavior of electrons in a strong static \mbox{electric field.}